gonchik/cleanup-scripts/README.md

 -----------
 Tool for check if your Jira instance is affected by the bug JRA-47568 and should be used in conjunction with the SSLPoke tool.
     https://bitbucket.org/atlassianlabs/httpclienttest/src

+You can use for groovy runner - Scriptrunner, Mercury for Jira, MyGroovy, Insight, JMWE